strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .2.2 =
+* Now checking if a discount code makes a level free when applied and adjusting the billing fields/etc.

 = .2.1 =
 * Now checking the pmpro_require_billing JS var to make sure we don't show the credit card fields when using other addons like pmpro-address-free-levels.